cavelazquez8/cs166_project_template/README.md

 >
 > ~~If a way to use relative filepaths with SQL is found, this will become relevant~~
 >
->> I have done the testing, and this is totaly possible.
+>> I have done the testing, and this is totally possible.

 ### For Ubuntu on WSL